Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 "The mistake would be to assume that there is no risk," she says.
 "It's just that a lot of the prevention strategies have been working and when we start to loosen those, though, is where you're more likely to see clusters occur."

-Any location that brings people together indoors increases the risk of contracting coronavirus, and breathing heavily adds another element of risk on top.
-Interventions such as increasing the distance between cardio machines might help, but tiny infectious airborne particles can travel farther than six feet, Popescu says.
+Any location that brings people together indoors increases the risk of contracting the coronavirus, and breathing heavily adds another element of risk on top.
+Interventions such as increasing the distance between cardio machines might help, but tiny infectious airborne particles can travel farther than 6 feet, Popescu says.

 The mechanics of exercising also make it hard to ensure people comply with crucial preventive measures like wearing a mask.